Recent Alumni News & Achievements

 Adam Straus-Goldfarb’s story “Motorcycle Pope” was a finalist for the Iowa Review’s Jeff Sharlet Memorial Award for Veterans.

-Anise Vance‘s book, Hush Harbor, will be published in September 2023 by Harper Collins.
+Anise Vance‘s book, Hush Harbor, was published in September 2023 by Harper Collins.
 It is also in development as a Hulu Series.

 Martin Wiley’s “novel in poetic form” When Did We Stop Being Cute? was published by CavanKerry Press in April 2023.